 It was mid-decade when the Central began booking bands on a regular weekly basis.
 The noted Portland bluesman Tom McFarland and his band played some early gigs there.
 Seattle’s top country rock band, the Skyboys, debuted there on October 22, 1976, followed by Lance Romance, Chebere, Gopher Broke, Holy Modal Rounders, Les Clamtones, and Slidin’ Jake.
 Bobby Foster was a popular character around the Pioneer Square scene, and his knack for brainstorming promotional opportunities to boost the neighborhood led to Seattle’s first annual Fat Tuesday street party in February 1977.

 In February 1978, Anderson and an exhausted Bobby Foster sold the Central for $80,000.
-That year, shows by the Big Sky Mudflaps, J. B. Hutto & the Hawks, and Roland Rock occurred.
-Foster died on March 2, 1979, and that same year KittyHawk, T. J. Bonner, Wet Paint, Air Head, Mark the Spark, and the Rainy City Ramble bluegrass band all played at the Central.
+That year, shows by Gabriel, the Big Sky Mudflaps, and J. B. Hutto & the Hawks occurred.
+Foster died on March 2, 1979, and that same year the Reputations, KittyHawk, T. J. Bonner, Wet Paint, Air Head, Mark the Spark, and the Rainy City Ramble bluegrass band all played at the Central.

 The Central seems to have changed hands a couple more times, including when Angus Duke bought it.
 Meanwhile, the room became known for booking blues, country rock, R&B and rock bands, including the Fremont Flyers, Brian Butler Band, Buffalo Rose, the Stonetones, Alley Cat, Seafood Mama, Pat Garvey Band, Longhorn, Foot Lucy, Rain, Lucky Pierre, the Derailers, Sweet Talkin’ Jones, the Substitutes, and Herb & the Spices.

-In 1979 the first of the punk/New Wave generation bands began gigging there.
-They included the Jitters, the Pick, and the Heaters, who drew such huge crowds on May 18-19 that the Central rewarded them a bonus of $1,500.
+In 1978 one of the first of the punk/New Wave generation bands, Roland Rock, got booked there.
+In 1979 others followed, including the Jitters, the Pick, and the Heaters, who drew such huge crowds on May 18-19 that the Central rewarded them a bonus of $1,500.
 Seattle’s "new music" scene was just beginning to pick up steam while blues bands still largely dominated Pioneer Square.
 The Central maintained an eclectic booking policy, launching a Wednesday night open-mic series, and presenting acts including Shy Lady, Bunny Swan, Erinmore, Sylvan Zephyr, Mardi Foster, Pedana, Hotcha, Dcoda, Cindi Boulding, Rainbow Trail, and the Blaine Sisters Band.
 In 1981 the Central refocused on rock bands including Archer, Rail, Red Dress, the Numatics, Scargill, Skeezix, Slamhound Hunters, Freddie & the Screamers, and Shatterbox.

 The Cradle of Grunge